xasterKies/AI-pedestrian-and-car-detector/README.md

 # AI-pedestrian-and-car-detector with Python
-This is an AI program which detects Pedestrians and Cars on a road
+This is an AI program which detects Pedestrians and Cars on a road using the opencv computer vision library